hassibatej/Campus_Run/Reports/report_29_11.md

 This week I made the transition pages that come when the players wants to move to a new floor.Next week I will work on optimization of the transition page.

 Hassiba Tej:
+Worked on relations between classes and looking more in deepth at the gravity and way of deplacement of the player.

 ###Global progression